 But AI is also a complicated thing.
 In fact, hugely complicated.
 Of course, there are errors in the search engines.

 We can see that BING is the only search engine that clearly manages AMP so it works 100%.
 Baidu probably does too, but because searches fluctuate quite a bit, we can’t be entirely sure.
-Yandex and DuckDuckGo are partially unable to interpret the AMP pages and Google is completely out of the hem.
+Yandex and DuckDuckGo are partially unable to interpret the AMP pages and ignore them. and Google is completely out of order.

 We expect the site to move up further in the next few weeks and then we will return with a conclusion on all our efforts.